githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/WordFrqncyCnt/README.md

 wget -q -O - "http://www.gutenberg.org/files/2701/2701-0.txt" | ./WordFrqncyCnt_dats
 ```

-The following output is expected:
+The following output is expected (where each word is followed by its
+frequency in parentheses):

 ```